lu562/MP-SPDZ/README.md

 make -j8 malicious-shamir-party.x
 ```
 c) compile the source code. for example, the third variant of RPM is implemented in "Programs/Source/play.mpc" (This is the Variant 3 from the paper), you can modify the parameter k and k_sqrt at the beginning to change the number of inputs.

+Tunnable parameters for variant 3 online phase:
+k: num of inputs
+k_sqrt: square root of num of inputs
+t: num of layers in permutation network

 ```
 ./compile.py -F 128 -l play
 ```